Skip to main content

 • assisting you with settled future accommodation

-If you are experiencing or are at risk of domestic abuse, you can ask any council for help to find another place to live
+If you're experiencing or are at risk of domestic abuse, you can ask any council for help to find another place to live

-Find out what to do if you are experiencing domestic abuse and at risk of being homeless.
+Find out what to do if you're experiencing domestic abuse and at risk of being homeless.

 If you’re a housing association tenant or a council tenant in a different borough, we suggest that you contact your landlord directly to find out what help they can offer.
 They may be able to help you apply to move to a new safe home through a local transfer scheme, or a regional one such as the Greater London Authorities' Housing Moves scheme.